2022-23 Cornell Transfer Acceptance Rate, Requirements, and Application Deadline

 College of Human Ecology Applicants Only

-How has your decision to apply to the College of Human Ecology been influenced by your related experiences?
+How have your related experiences influenced your decision to apply to the College of Human Ecology (CHE)?
 How will your choice of major impact your goals and plans for the future?
+Your response should show us that your interests and aspirations align with CHE and your choice of major.
+(Refer to our essay application tips before you begin.)
+Responses should be no longer than 3000 characters.

-The Cornell transfer decision date occurs over the course of May and June.
+The Cornell transfer decision date will occur at some point during either May or June.
 Spring applicants will receive a decision in November.

 Final Thoughts – Cornell University Transfer Acceptance Rate

-In the most recent cycle, 14% of enrolled transfers came from community colleges, while 86^ hailed from 4-year universities.
-One-third qualified for New York State residency status, 12% were legacy admits, 13% identify as a member of an underrepresented minority group.
+In the most recent cycle, 12% of enrolled transfers came from community colleges, while 88% hailed from 4-year universities.
+One-third qualified for New York State residency status and 11% identified as a member of an underrepresented minority group.
 Unlike some other Ivy League schools, transferring to this institution is an achievable goal if you bring a sparkling college transcript to the table.

 Those searching for application info on other institutions may wish to visit our Dataverse pages: